EienMiku/cpp-option/README.md

     opt::some(3)
 };

-// Collect all some values
+// Collect all present values
 std::vector<int> values;
 for (const auto& opt : options) {
     if (opt.is_some()) {